kaisdukes/quran-neural-chunker/README.md

 poetry install
 ```

-All dependencies, such as [Requests](https://requests.readthedocs.io/en/latest) and [Pydantic](https://github.com/pydantic/pydantic), are installed in the virtual environment.
+All dependencies, such as [pandas](https://pandas.pydata.org), are installed in the virtual environment.

 Use the Poetry shell: